 What about belongings?
 Whether you're a homeowner or you're renting, we recommend getting contents insurance to protect your possesions against theft or damage.

-Buildings insurance is only relevant for homeowners, who need cover for the physical structure of the building they own, namely: the roof, walls, windows, doors, and such.
+Buildings insurance is only relevant for homeowners who need cover for the physical structure of the building they own, namely: the roof, walls, windows, doors, and such.
 It is supposed to help with claims for repairing or reconstructing a property in the event of damage caused by:

 - Extreme weather conditions or events